Updated: Aug 18

 5. Part-time Job

-The apparent first choice for most students wanting to supplement their student loan is a part-time employment.
+The apparent first choice for most students wanting to supplement their student loans is part-time employment.
 It provides a fairly consistent source of money and can allow you to obtain significant professional experience.

-However, decent employment are not always simple to come by!
+However, decent employment is not always simple to come by!

 Begin with this student employment search, then look for openings in local ads and at your university's jobs office.